sanderploegsma/beam-scheduling-kubernetes/README.md

 ## Prerequisites

-- Docker
+- Kubernetes cluster version >= 1.8
-- A Kubernetes cluster version >= 1.8
+- Docker (optional, only needed when building your own image)
-- Java (optional, only needed to run locally)
+- Java (optional, only needed to run the application on your own machine)

 ## Setting up
 Deploy the Kubernetes Cronjob using